 Competitor's misconduct is penalized by a reduction of 50 pentathlon points.
+Misconduct in the obstacle relay is penalized by 10 seconds to be added to the running time of the team.
 Misconducts which affect the result have not to be penalized furthermore.

-Penalties must be certified through a penalty form to be signed by one representative of the organizing committee and one TJ member (see Part C Annex 5B).
-Certified penalty forms must be delivered to the classification office right after the related race.
+The Organising Committee, in cooperation with the Technical Jury, must secure the fairest detection of misconducts.
+The Organising Committee must adopt penalties certified through a penalty form signed by the Technical Jury President (see Part C Annex 5B) TO BE AMENDEDED ACCORDINGLY.
+Certified penalty forms must be delivered to the classification office within 2 hours after the end of the related event.